vuejs/vetur/rfcs/002-monorepo-support.md

 - LSP: [language server protocol](https://microsoft.github.io/language-server-protocol/)
 - LSP server: In this rfcs, It means VLS.
 - LSP client: Connect to the client for the LSP server.
 - TLS: TypeScript language service, **It isn't base on LSP**.
 We call function like lib to used it.
-- TypeScript program: A program that implements the language functionality provided on a project in TLS.
+It provide language functionality on a project.
 Like: hover, completion.
 - TS plugin: TypeScript Language Service Plugin.
 We can use it for rename, refactor features. [ref](https://github.com/microsoft/TypeScript/wiki/Writing-a-Language-Service-Plugin)

 ## How it achieve ?